HCA97/Master-Thesis/README.md

 ### Dataset

+Potsdam and ARTIFIVE datasets are used.

 ## Experiments

-How to reproduce experiments.
-TODO